 There are two schools of thought, and again it is all about ensuring that you do not keep all of your eggs in the same basket.
 One way to spread your investments over many different companies is to take advantage of a unit trust or the Oeic fund which is very similar with this you can invest in perhaps 60 different shares in one area so whether that’s your country, your sector, or a particular stock market you will have your investments spread between many other companies.
 A bond fund offers the chance for 200 different bonds, and this is undoubtedly an easier route to take than trying to find 200 companies to invest in on your own.

 Unless you have many years’ experience in investing one of the most critical pieces of advice we can offer when it comes to diversifying your portfolio is to seek advice.
 There is such a thing as over-diversification so striking a balance is absolutely paramount.
 The problem with over diversifying is the money is spread so thinly it stems the ability for growth because you have smaller investments in many more locations and therefore do not see massive jumps in development.
 So individual assets should be kept to a level of about 30 funds should be kept to about 20.
 There are plenty of market experts on hand who are happy to help you get it right, and it is always best to use this service.
 The amount you spend in paying for their knowledge will be rewarded many times over because your investment portfolio will be structured in such a way that it is much more likely to see positive rewards rather than negatives.
 Of course, you also need to ensure that you are correctly declaring your investment portfolio in terms of tax.
-Having professionals on your side is much safer than trying to go it alone and risking losing what you have gained because you did not follow the rules.
+Having professional investment portfolio management tools on your side is much safer than trying to go it alone and risking losing what you have gained because you did not follow the rules.
 With the correct advice, it is easy for 2021 to become the perfect year for diversifying your portfolio and enjoying the rewards of your investments.